garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

   # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
   timeout: 300

+  # Wait for batch/v1 jobs to succeed.
+  waitForJobs: false

   # Specify a default resource in the deployment to use for syncs, local mode, and for the `garden exec` command.
   #
   # Specify either `kind` and `name`, or a `podSelector`.
 The resource should be one of the resources deployed by this